-UCI/TUSD Science Academy Workshop explores opportunities to enhance students' complex thinking skills
+UCI-Tustin Unified Science Academy Workshop explores opportunities to enhance students' complex thinking skills

-"We first discussed how to implement the co-designed curriculum in a principled way," said Kang, "and then how to address problems of our practices.
-One problem that the teachers identified is uneven participation among students in their lessons.
+"We first discussed how to implement the co-designed curriculum in a principled way, and then how to address problems of our practices," Kang said.
+"One problem that the teachers identified is uneven participation among students in their lessons.
 They want to make all students’ voices heard in the classroom.
-Attending to race, language, and identities is one of the design principles that guide our work in this project.
-So we are focusing on this problem of practice today."
+Attending to race, language, and identities is one of the design principles that guide our work in this project."

 Once the students completed a drawing, they described and justified their selection of features in small group settings.
 Each group agreed upon three features to share with the class.
 Class discussion of the preferred features provided the teachers with opportunities to tie the automobile features to various principles of physics and observe the effectiveness of the lesson.